 Tell me how the hospitality management program has inspired you.

-Like stated above, the HM program has inspired me to take chances, not be afraid of failure, and to really go after what I want.
+The HM program has inspired me to take chances, not be afraid of failure, and to really go after what I want.
 Most of my friends are business majors who don't understand the types of classes I'm taking, why I can't attend Fischer career fairs, or how it's really not feasible to land a job a year in advance.
 I have grown to love the HM program and have been inspired to share it with those around me to increase the general knowledge of hospitality - it's more than just working as a restaurant server.
 I have had to work much harder outside of the classroom to prove myself, but I've learned copious amounts along the way.

 Any tips for incoming students to get the most out of the program?

-Don't be afraid to get involved early and speak to professionals at networking events - it's how I landed each internship
+Don't be afraid to get involved early and speak to professionals at networking events - it's how I landed each internship.

 Now that you’re getting ready to graduate, how has your education in hospitality management prepared you for your next step?